The knowledge centre for farmers

 “I am a tech lover with 10 years experience in IT service delivery, software development and business process reengineering.
 I am also passionate about enterprise development and entrepreneurship,” said the former Britam IT branches operations support team leader.

-When she quit the insurance provider in 2016 she decided to go into watermelon farming on a two acre part of family land at Kaewa that her father had bequeathed her using Sh450,000 from her savings and additional financial support from her husband.
+When she quit the insurance provider in 2016 she decided to go into watermelon farming on a two-acre part of family land at Kaewa that her father had bequeathed her using Sh450,000 from her savings and additional financial support from her husband.

 “I can remember that the day before harvesting some porcupines invaded the farm and ate a good number of mature fruits, some had withered away because of drought and diseases while others were stolen,” she said.

 This did not kill her passion and morale in farming.
-In September 2017 she was approached by some two friends- Stella and Faith and together they started Tefama Group Limited, a company through which they would grow commercial passion and pawpaw fruits.
+In September 2017 she was approached by two friends- Stella and Faith and together they started Tefama Group Limited, a company through which they would grow commercial passion and pawpaw fruits.

 They raised Sh150,000 capital to start the new venture after consulting an agronomist who advised them to grow yellow passion and pawpaw fruits, viable crops in the area.